| 1.

 west and the Kalahari sands region in

+the centre.
 Wild species that were

 outstandingly important food sources